Let's say your study asked respondents to provide text answers to an open ended question:

 To turn responses in an element into a word cloud press the circle edit icon to bring up the context menu.
 Select "More properties...," then under "Chart type" select "Word cloud".
 This will create a simple cloud showing all verbatim answers:

 By default, it represents the frequency of each answer with font size equal to the percentage frequency.
-Here, the fonts are small because each answer is unique and represents a tiny percentage of the sample.
+Here, this chart doesn't make sense because the fonts are too small , each answer is unique, and represents a tiny percentage of the sample.

 When displayed this way, the visual data is not interesting because each independent response is unique.